dstokes/README/README.md

 # Understanding Me
 ## My Beliefs
 **Making mistakes is the best way to learn.** I often choose the most difficult path, as it presents the most opportunities for me to fail.
-People reach their true potential by being challenged in a supportive environment and learning lessons from their mistakes.
+I believe people reach their true potential by being challenged in a supportive environment, and learning lessons from their mistakes.

 **Trust is crucial, and it has to be earned.** People work best together when they trust one another.
 I work hard to gain the trust of my team by seeking to understand, following through on commitments, and trying to do what’s right.